corcorana/restingIAF/README.md

 ## Citation
 If this software was useful for your work, please credit it by citing our methods paper:

 > Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2018).
-Toward a reliable, automated method of individual alpha frequency (IAF) quantification. *Psychophysiology*, e13064. doi: 10.1111/psyp.13064
+Toward a reliable, automated method of individual alpha frequency (IAF) quantification. *Psychophysiology, 55*(7), e13064. doi: 10.1111/psyp.13064

 Current/previous release versions may also be cited: